beschulz/wav2png/README.md

 	                                        of inputfile>.png
 	  -c [ --config-file ] arg (=wav2png.cfg)
 	                                        config file to use

+# TODO
+	* add channel interpolation.
+Currently the max of all channels is used. for stereo signals, it would be cool to be able use the Mid, Side, Left or Right channel.

 # Donations
 If you find wav2png incredibly usefull nd use it a lot, feel free to make a small [donation via paypal](http://goo.gl/Ey2Bp).